AWS WorkSpaces – DaaS

 Looking for another way to run your Windows 7 desktops?
-AWS offers you a way to access your desktop on any device.
+AWS offers you a way to access your desktop on any device with AWS WorkSpaces.

 You can now run a Windows 7 desktop from the AWS cloud using laptops, iPad, Kindle Fire, or Android tablets.